 It’s comforting to know that very intelligent, very well-trained professionals around the world are thinking about ways to meet existing and anticipated climate change.
 Disaster risk management has been part of civilization’s toolbox for many years, but now the rules have changed.
 Natural disaster risk management historically has assumed, quite reasonably, that future climate and disaster potentials will closely resemble those of the past; the rapid climate changes we are experiencing present new and larger uncertainties.

-A second risk management component is adapting the ways we live to climate change, such as by creating drought and heat resistant crops; modifying shelters, roads and other infrastructure to endure extremes; and perhaps traveling and consuming less.
+A second risk management component is adapting the ways we live to climate change, such as by creating drought and heat resistant crops; modifying shelters, roads and other infrastructure to endure extremes; and consuming less.
 A third, resilience, is closely related, and fortunately human ability to adjust to unfamiliar environments is one of our species’ trademarks.
 Many of our ancestors survived long, dangerous ocean voyages, scarcities, contagious diseases and other tests, before they triumphed and reproduced.
-They were tough, and we will be as tough as we need to be.
+Today’s youth will need to be as tough.

 The excellent work talented people are producing to guide decision makers in managing the risks of extreme events will come to nothing without implementation.
-Climate change denial is widespread in the United States and elsewhere, but the condition is abating as global average temperatures each year continue to be warmer than 20th century averages.
-Extreme droughts’ effects on food prices and supplies will continue to get media attention.
-Better public education on climate change will lead to action, hopefully sooner rather than later.
+Climate change denial is widespread in the United States and elsewhere, but that disease will abate as global average temperatures continue to climb and remain well above 20th century averages.
+Extreme droughts’ effects on food prices and supplies will continue to get immediate media and voter attention.
+Better public education on climate change, coupled with shocking weather events, will lead to action sooner then the climate change denial industry expects.

 Image by Vincent de Groot – http://www.videgro.net (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC-BY-2.5 (http://creativecommons.org/licenses/by/2.5)], via Wikimedia Commons